IjzerenHein/firestorter/docs/guides/AddUpdateDelete.md

 await doc.delete();
 ```

-### Deleting collections
+## Deleting whole collections

-Work in progress, not yet supported
+Firestorter does not yet support deleting whole collections.
+In order to do that, delete all the documents explicitly and Firestore will delete the Collection automatically.